Steven Grace Law

 If you’re in Chapter 7 bankruptcy, managing your finances is likely challenging, but having a cell phone is essential for everyday life.
 Therefore, it’s crucial to carefully consider your options.
 As mentioned earlier, you have some time, but you should be proactive.
 It’s worth noting that if your phone isn’t unlocked, Verizon does have the option to permanently disable it (“brick” it) if you fail to cooperate.

 I think the most important thing is to determine whether you can afford services going forward.
 To figure this out, it’s crucial to understand the payments and dischargeable amounts.
 So, what exactly gets discharged in bankruptcy?
 Verizon states that all pre-petition amounts are wiped from your bill.
-“Pre-petition” refers to amounts owed as of your bankruptcy filing date, not the case closure date.
+“Pre-petition” refers to overdue amounts owed as of your bankruptcy filing date, not the case closure date.
 For instance, if you were $100 overdue on your filing date, those charges are eliminated, reducing your total balance by $100.
 Additionally, if you financed a device, the payments are typically broken down monthly, meaning only the monthly overdue portion at the time of filing is discharged, not the entire amount owed on the device.

 It’s crucial to thoroughly evaluate your financial situation and make a carefully considered decision regarding continuation of service.
 Any debts accrued after filing for bankruptcy can be deemed new liabilities and won’t be included in the bankruptcy discharge.
 These new debts can impact your credit report and, in severe instances, may lead to collection proceedings.